Rita Ora Shows As Much Skin As Possible On Maldives Holiday

 According to The Sun, Rita Ora gave fans a good morning when she shared a bikini selfie on Snapchat amid her holiday in the Maldives.
 The singer showed off her body in a white string bikini.
 Ora simply captioned the post, “morning.”
 Ora has been spending time in the luxurious and exotic location with her friends.

 The singer’s social media posts have been causing a stir.
-Rita has been sharing various vacation photos and her latest selfie is her raciest yet.
+Rita has been sharing various vacation photos, and her latest selfie is her raciest yet.
 In the photo, Rita is seen sitting in a dress but suffers a wardrobe malfunction by showing off her underwear.
 Rita doesn’t seem to mind as she looks seductively into the camera, reports the Daily Star.

 A post shared by Rita Ora (@ritaora) on